 Social distancing of at least 6 feet is required at all times, unless a task requires workers to be in closer proximity.
 Employees should not gather in groups.
-Meetings should continue to be via telephone, bluejeans, zoom or other video conferencing options.
-If there is no alternative to an in-person meeting, they must be held by appointment only.
+Meetings should continue to be via telephone, Bluejeans, Zoom or other video conferencing options.
+If there is no alternative to an in-person meeting, they must be held by appointment only and as brief as possible.
 Interviews will continue to be conducted online.
-Break areas should not be used by more than one person at a time if social distancing can not be maintained.
+Break areas should not be used by more than one person at a time if social distancing cannot be maintained.
 Communal refrigerators, sharing of food or dishes is not appropriate.